New Rules of the Trail

 Have a plan before you go outdoors.
-Check the official websites of the places you want to visit, and make sure they are open.
-Many parking lots are closed and several parks are open only to those who can walk or bike in.
+Check the official websites of the places you want to visit, and check the current status to make sure they are currently open.

-Stick to local trails within your county.
+Opt for your local trails.
 This won’t be a forever thing, and lucky for us we live in California, where all of our counties have beauty within!

 3) About Face

 Who knew the cool new outdoors gear for 2020 would be a face covering?
 In general, it’s a really good idea to bring a face-mask with you outdoors in case of a moment where you cannot get 6 feet of physical distance (about two arm lengths) between yourself and others.
 Having a bandana or gaiter or other cloth mask to pull up over your nose and mouth is perfect.
 In some California counties wearing a face covering outdoors is mandatory; check your county’s ordinance.